 - Some autistics even use their autism diagnosis as an excuse to deflect blame or partner non-autistic predators to target naïve autistics.

 - Meanwhile, no one is speaking out about the dangers of personality disorders being misdiagnosed as autism.

-Decision-makers choose to ignore the issues faced by adult autistics with low support needs, focusing the bulk of their efforts solely on caregivers and autistics with high support needs.
+Meanwhile, decision-makers persistently and intentionally choose to ignore the issues faced by adult autistics with low support needs, focusing the bulk of their efforts solely on caregivers and autistics with high support needs.

 Those who are genuine in creating change find it frustrating to work in such a situation.
 The natural result is a severe brain drain where sincere autistic advocates burn out and resign, while highly capable autistics who can overturn stereotypes choose to stay low to protect their personal interests.